 Currency in Croatia

-The Republic of Croatia is a recentlymember of the European Union.
-Despite this, the country is using its own currency.
-Many tourists before the first journey here ask the question: What is the currency in Croatia?
-The base currency is the Croatian Kuna.
-This currency was used in the period from 1941 to 1945. and to this day it is used since 1994.
+The Republic of Croatia has recently been a member of the European Union.
+Despite this, the country uses its own currency.
+Before the first trip here, many tourists ask the question: What is the currency in Croatia?
+The main currency in Croatia is the Kuna.
+This currency was used from 1941 to 1945. and has been used to this day since 1994.

-As mentioned above, the Croatian Kunawas used from 1941 to 1945.
-Since 1945, the base currency is the Yugoslav dinar, which is exchanged at a ratio of 1 dinar = 40 kuna.
-Again, go to the Coon was decided in 1994, in the course of the year was exchanged at the rate - 1 kuna = 1000 dinars.
-Full transition to the new currency was launched in July 1995.
+As mentioned above, the Croatian kuna was used from 1941 to 1945.
+Since 1945, the main currency was the Yugoslav dinar, which was exchanged at a ratio of 1 dinar = 40 kuna.
+It was decided to switch to kuna again in 1994, during the year the exchange was carried out at the rate of 1 kuna = 1000 dinars.
+The full transition to the new currency was carried out in July 1995.

 What currency to take to Croatia

 Obviously, the best option would be the euro.
-At least because the country enters the EU.
-In addition to exchange euros for the kuna in Croatia is much easier than, say, dollars or rubles.
-When exchanging euros for the kuna did not need a passport and a number of bills not rewrite - it saves time.
+At least because the country is a member of the European Union.
+In addition, it is much more convenient to exchange euros for kunas in Croatia than, say, dollars or rubles.
+When exchanging euros for kunas, you do not need a passport and note numbers are not rewritten - this significantly saves time.

-Exchange currency in Croatia does not take muchLabour, however, need to reflect on the place of exchange.
-Since different exchangers offer different conditions, such as in hotels would be the most disadvantageous exchange rate.
-It is best to contact the specialized exchange offices.
-It is also worth paying attention to the Commission in the commission of the operation, as a rule, it is 1.5-3%.
+It is not difficult to exchange currency in Croatia, but you need to think about the place of exchange.
+Since different exchange offices offer different conditions, for example, hotels will have the most unfavorable exchange rate.
+It is best to contact specialized exchange offices.
+It is also worth paying attention to the commission when making an operation, as a rule, it is 1.5-3%.

-Note: when leaving the country is best to exchange the local currency, for example, the euro.
-In Russia, the kuna exchange is problematic.
+Important: when leaving the country, it is best to exchange local currency, for example, in euros.
+It will be problematic to exchange coons in Russia.

-In Croatia, a large number of services can bepay by credit card.
-Usually cards are accepted supermarkets, restaurants, gas stations, etc. In addition, you can withdraw money in Croatia via ATMs.
+In Croatia, a large number of services can be paid using bank cards.
+As a rule, cards are accepted by supermarkets, restaurants, gas stations, etc. In addition, you can withdraw money in Croatia using ATMs.